 School counselors play a vital role in facilitating personal, social, and academic growth and career development for students.
 Mercer University’s CACREP-accredited* Master of Science in School Counseling prepares graduates to work as school counselors in public and private P-12 educational settings.

 - Expansive curriculum that prepares competitive school counselors

 - Relevant internship experience working in schools

 - Preparation for Licensed Professional Counselor (LPC) and National Certified Counselor (NCC) licensure exams

-In 2019, program graduates achieved a 95% first-time pass rate on the Counselor Preparation Comprehensive Examination (CPCE).
+Program graduates achieved a 95% first-time pass rate on the Counselor Preparation Comprehensive Examination (CPCE).
 Mercer students have also consistently averaged scores that are above the national average for other counseling programs.